 2 Main Street, Delhi, Phone: (607) 746-4000

-How to Choose the Best School to Enroll At
+How to Choose the Best School to Enroll

-When you’re starting out and don’t know at what school to enroll at, create a set of criteria to help you in choosing the right school.
+When you’re starting out and don’t know at what school to enroll in, create a set of criteria to help you in choosing the right school.
 Here are some of the tips you can follow:

-• Choose a carpentry training program that includes certifications on OSHA 10-hour or 30-hour safety training and First Aid Training and CPR.
+• Choose a carpentry training program that includes certifications in OSHA 10-hour or 30-hour safety training and First Aid Training and CPR.
 These are added credentials you show to a prospective employer when you graduate.

 • To become better skilled in terms of the building codes, the school’s training program should include the current building codes so that your knowledge about is up-to-date.
-The school must teach plans on building that actually have been built and not only in theory.
+The school must teach plans on buildings that actually have been built and not only in theory.

-• Find a school that has a linkage to a union or contractor so that you can place them for possible paid on-the-job training, that way, you won’t be having a hard time finding an entry level job.
+• Find a school that has a linkage to a union or contractor so that you can place them for possible paid on-the-job training, that way, you won’t be having a hard time finding an entry-level job.

 Carpentry training incorporates classroom training and hands-on exercises.
 The classroom is usually done during the weekend or in the evening while the hands-on training is done under the direction of a supervisor in the field.